 Before his switch to the German Bundesliga, the young striker collected three league titles and a cup win in Austria, as well as being the top scorer in the league.
-Karim Adeyemi had therefore won everything there was to win domestically in his first three years as a pro in Salzburg.
-In addition, he won the European Championship title with the Germany U21 national team in 2021.
+Karim Adeyemi had therefore won everything there was to win domestically in his first three years as a professional in Salzburg.
+On top of that, he won the European Championships with the German U21 national team in 2021.
 He was part of the BVB side that narrowly missed out on the German league title on the final day of the season in 2023.

-Karim Adeyemi was born in Munich on January 18, 2002 to a Nigerian father and a Romanian mother.
+Karim Adeyemi was born in Munich on 18 January 2002 to a Nigerian father and a Romanian mother.
 In his childhood, he played basketball and volleyball as well as football.
-At the age of eight, he joined the Bayern Munich U9s at eight years of age, but then returned to his first club, TSV Forstenried, two years later.
-From 2012 to 2018, he played for the youth team of SpVgg Unterhaching.
+At the age of eight, he joined the Bayern Munich U9s, but just two years later, he returned to his first club, TSV Forstenried.
+From 2012 to 2018 he was at the academy of SpVgg Unterhaching.

-Perennial Austrian champions FC Salzburg then secured the services of the highly talented attacker, who was 16 years old at the time, for a handsome transfer fee.
-"I was a bit scared of leaving home, but I was also happy to take the next step.
-It was important for me not to move so far away from home.
-Munich is only an hour-and-a-half away from Salzburg," he said in an interview with kicker.
+Austria's perennial title contenders Salzburg then secured the services of the highly talented young attacker, who was 16 years old at the time, for a handsome transfer fee.
+"I was a bit scared to leave home, but I was also happy to take the next step.
+It was important to me that I didn't go too far from home.
+It is only an hour and a half from Munich to Salzburg," he said in an interview with kicker magazine.